Handwriting OCR for Legal Professionals | Convert Legal...

 Document Type What Works Well What May Need Review

-Handwritten wills and trusts Full text extraction, preserves document structure Unusual legal terminology, archaic language patterns
+Handwritten wills and trusts Full text extraction, preserves document structure, signature recognition Unusual legal terminology, archaic language patterns

 Discovery materials with notes Marginalia, annotations, mixed printed and handwritten content Context-dependent abbreviations, personal shorthand